-Students with outstanding balances on their fee bills will have a “Bursar hold” placed on their accounts.
+Students with outstanding balances greater than $10 on their fee bills will have a “Bursar hold” placed on their accounts.
 This hold prevents students from accessing services such as class registration, moving into residence halls, recreation services, library services, parking services, transcripts and other important services.

 All students are billed by e-mail notification only.
 Failing to receive an e-mail bill notification does not absolve the student of the responsibility of payment by the due date.
 Students have 24/7 access to view any term fee bill through accessing their student account.